 Progressive web apps (PWAs) allow brands to enjoy the advanced features of a mobile app without spending a lot of time developing it.
 With a PWA, you can deliver an app-like experience through a web browser, giving customers the sleek interface they expect while making the most of your development resources.

 Like apps, PWAs can also send push notifications to give users timely information, regardless of their browser or device.
-These minimally intrusive notifications send updates directly to a user’s device to bring much-needed engagement to your PWA—without tricky workarounds.
+These minimally intrusive notifications send updates directly to a user’s device to bring much-needed engagement to your PWA—without tricky workarounds, even when the app is not actively being viewed or is closed outside of the browser window.

 Setup generally requires a few steps: